 When Mennonites tell our history we remember a time when we too sought sanctuary from violence, and came to places like this country.
 Now we are in a position to offer sanctuary.

 We as a congregation have heard Edith’s story.
 We’ve been inspired by her courage.
 We are compelled to offer our church building as a place of safety and support where she can stay united with her three children and her husband.
+We are grateful for the outpouring of support from the wider community.
+This is a major team effort.

 As we do this, we know that we are joining with people of goodwill everywhere who affirm the basic moral law of loving one’s neighbor and protecting the vulnerable.